levmel/terraform-multidecoder-yaml_json/README.md

 **WARNING:** Only the relative path must be specified.
 The path.root (it is included in the module by default) should not be passed, but everything after it.

 ## Access YAML entries
-Now you can access all entries within all the YAML files you've selected like that: **"module.multiyamldecode.files.[name of your YAML file].entry"**.
-If the name of your YAML file is "config" then access it as follows **"module.multiyamldecode.files.config.[the field name you like to access]"**
+Now you can access all entries within all the YAML files you've selected like that: **"module.yamldecode.files.[name of your YAML file].entry"**.
+If the name of your YAML file is "config" then access it as follows **"module.yamldecode.files.config.[the field name you like to access]"**
-**"module.multiyamldecode.files.config_file.entry"**.
+**"module.yamldecode.files.config_file.entry"**.

 ## Example of multiple YAML file accesses from different paths (directories)